 If you’re composting through the winter, you may decide that leaving the thermometer in is a better option so you can keep a close eye on the temperature of your pile.

-Because you want to get your compost pile up to 120 degrees or more, if you add worms to your compost pile they’re just going to bail and find somewhere else to live that’s not so hot.
+Because you want to get your compost pile up to 120-150 degrees, if you add worms to your compost pile they’re just going to bail and find somewhere else to live that’s not so hot.
 So don’t waste your money or time by adding them to your pile early on.

 However, if you have worms on your property, as your compost pile finishes up and cools down, those worms will likely find it!
 If you don’t have many worms around, it’s at this time that I’d recommend adding some in.